Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

-are tangent to the Humbert surface at $(j_1,j_2,j_3)$. \item Output $\det^{-2}\Sym^6(r)\Crv_0$. \end{enumerate} \end{algo}
+are tangent to the Humbert surface at $(j_1,j_2,j_3)$. \item Output $\det^{-2}\Sym^6(r)\,E_0$. \end{enumerate} \end{algo}

 In step~\ref*{step:tangent-humbert}, if $a,b,c,d$ denote the entries of~$r$, we only have to solve a quadratic equation in $a,c$, and a quadratic equation in $b, d$.
-Therefore \Cref{algo:hilb-curve-2} costs $O_K(1)$ square roots and field operations.
+Therefore, \Cref{algo:hilb-curve-2} costs~$O_K(1)$ field operations and~$O(1)$ square roots.

-In practice, when computing a $\beta$-isogeny $\isog\from A\to A'$ in the Hilbert case, we are only given the Igusa invariants of~$A$ and~$A'$.
-Constructing potentially Hilbert-normalized curves is then equivalent to making a choice of real multiplication embedding for each abelian surface.
-If these embeddings are incompatible via~$\isog$, we obtain antidiagonal matrices when computing the tangent matrix; in this case, we apply the change of variables $x\mapsto 1/x$ on one of the curve equations to make them compatible.
-Even if they are compatible,~$\isog$ will be either a $\beta$- or a $\conj{\beta}$-isogeny depending on the choices of real multiplication embeddings.
-Therefore we really obtain four candidates for the tangent matrix, among which only one is correct.
+In practice, when computing a $\beta$-isogeny $\isog\from A\to A'$ in the Hilbert case, we are only given the Igusa invariants of~$A$ and~$A'$, or possibly a genus~$2$ curve equation.
+Constructing potentially Hilbert-normalized curve equations $E,F$ then amounts to making a choice of real multiplication embedding for each abelian surface (namely, the embeddings for which~$E$ and~$F$ are Hilbert-normalized).
+If these embeddings are incompatible via~$\isog$, we obtain antidiagonal matrices when attempting to compute the tangent matrix with \cref{prop:norm-matrix-hilbert}; in this case, we apply the change of variables $x\mapsto 1/x$ on~$E$ or~$F$ to make them compatible.
+After that, $\isog$ will be either a $\beta$- or a $\conj{\beta}$-isogeny depending on the choices of real multiplication embeddings.
+In total, we obtain four possible candidates for the tangent matrix up to sign.